 The generosity of individual donors and churches helps students receive quality professional training at a cost less than charged by many institutions.
 Virginia Christian University strives to help every student receive the education he (she) desires in love of Our Lord Christ for the Kingdom of God and His glory.

 |Regular Auditors||$300.00 / Course|

 (Maximum of one course per semester)

 Maximum of one course per semester.
-(If student must maintain a minimum of three credit hour)
+(If student maintains a minimum of three credit hours)

 $100.00 / Course

 |Activity Fee: Full-time Students & Part-time Students||$50.00 / Semester|